607th Quartermaster Graves Registration CompanyUnit History

 Battle of Germany – 20,681 burials (20,381 identified)

 We are truly indebted to the late Lynn McNulty and Warren Hower (President, The Hower Research Group) for having provided us with copies of some vintage reports covering the 1943-1944 history of the 607th QM GR Co which no doubt helped us edit this concise Unit History.
 We must also express our sincere thanks to Cathie Beauvais and Ross Cooksey, son of Sergeant Basil M. Cooksey (ASN: 36663763) 607th QM GR Co, for allowing us to use some of the pictures illustrating the unit at work in the European Theater.
 Additional thanks go to Brian N. Siddall who kindly offered some copies of 1944 monthly reports to complete the current unit history.
-Stephen Benton, son of Technician 4th Grade Stephen M. Benton (ASN:18171503) kindly offered a partial list of personnel relating to the unit.
+Stephen Benton, son of Technician 4th Grade Stephen M. Benton (ASN:18171503) offered a partial list of personnel relating to the unit.
+Additional thanks must further go to Tom Little, son of Private First Class John D. Little (ASN:38508482) who was a member of the 607th QM GR Co in World War Two, and continued to serve Uncle Sam in Korea and Vietnam.
 The MRC Staff are still looking for additional data covering the unit’s deployment to the United Kingdom and a complete personnel roster.
 Thank you all.